golddragon007/cloud9/README.md

 Create a new environment with the name of your ECAS username and choose the EC2 t2.[small|medium|large] machine

-Once created the environment open a terminal and type the following commands:

 ## Init script:

 The initialization of the Cloud9 environement is mandatory for all users on all environements.